xmtp/libxmtp/xmtp/README.md

 ```
 Insert message into DB with message.state = UNINITIALIZED and message.convo_id set

-For messages in UNINITIALIZED state:
+For each message in UNINITIALIZED state, processing in order of timestamp:

-    // Send out invites first if the conversation is uninitialized
+    // Send as invites if the conversation is uninitialized
     If conversation.state == UNINITIALIZED:
          For each user in the conversation (including self):
              If user.last_refreshed is uninitialized or more than THRESHOLD ago: